RickWong/fetch-plus/README.md

 - Communicate with any ReSTful API.
 - All options can be computed (at run-time): `headers: () => value`
 - Added "queries" option for building the query string.
+- Supports Fetch API Streams draft, with an observable interface to make it nice.
 - Middlewares to manipute requests before fetching.
 - Middlewares to transform responses after fetching, like calling `response.json()` or parsing into ImmutableJS records.
 - Runs in Node and browsers.